 These loans require other forms of income verification such as accountant’s declaration, Business Activity Statements and Business Banking Statements, to name a few.

 With reduced income verification by the lender, these products are considered a higher risk, which means they attract higher interest rates, a larger deposit and Lenders Mortgage Insurance (LMI).

 How long do I need to have been self-employed?

-Usually lenders require you to be self-employed for a minimum of two years to demonstrate enough history to give the lender confidence around your income.
+Usually, lenders require you to be self-employed for a minimum of two years to demonstrate enough history to give the lender confidence in your income.